ga4gh/va-spec/schema/profiles/def/AssayVariantEffectClassificationStatement.rst

    *  - extensions
       - `Extension </ga4gh/schema/gks-common/1.x/data-types/json/Extension>`_
       - 0..m
-      - A list of extensions to the entity.
-Extensions are not expected to be natively understood, but may be used for pre-negotiated exchange of message attributes between systems.
+      - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
    *  - contributions
       - `Contribution <../core-im/core.json#/$defs/Contribution>`_
       - 0..m
-      - A list of :ref:`Contribution` objects that describe the activities performed by agents upon this entity.
+      - Specific actions taken by an Agent toward the creation, modification, validation, or deprecation of an Information Entity.
-   *  - isReportedIn
+   *  - reportedIn
       - `Document <../core-im/core.json#/$defs/Document>`_ | `IRI </ga4gh/schema/gks-common/1.x/data-types/json/IRI>`_
       - 0..m
-      - A document in which the information content is expressed.
+      - A document in which the the Information Entity is reported.
    *  - dateAuthored
       - string
       - 0..1